World Woman Foundation & Hootsuite Release the ‘Digital Gender Diversity Impact Report, 2021’

 48 million + impressions across all social media platforms

 1.6 million + trailer views on social media

 1.5 million + live views on World Woman Hour

 Vancouver, March 18, 2021—Today, Hootsuite released the Digital Gender Diversity Impact Report in partnership with World Woman Foundation, Georgetown University’s Business for Impact, and VMLY&R Commerce.
 The report showcases the power of digital media to promote gender equality in a bold new way—providing best practices that brands and organizations can leverage to drive positive social change and increase engagement.

-To create the report, World Woman Hour utilized Hootsuite’s analytics tool (Hootsuite Impact) and social listening capabilities to analyze the campaign's reach and effectiveness and deliver ten recommendations by which digital media can be used to empower women.
+To create the report, World Woman Hour utilized Hootsuite’s analytics tool (Hootsuite Advanced Analytics) and social listening capabilities to analyze the campaign's reach and effectiveness and deliver ten recommendations by which digital media can be used to empower women.